shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 - PasThrottleCruise.lisp - calculated the pedal RPM and pedal Count.

-- PasThrottleCruise.qml - reads the pedal count and exectues a really simple PAS system.
+- PasThrottleCruise.qml -  The main app which reads the pedal count and exectues a really simple PAS system.

 It's a "Virtual Throttle", you pedal forwards to increase the cruise speed or pedal backwards to decrease the speed.